-The Mayor will then prepare and publish a final draft of his proposed consolidated budget ("final draft budget") for the next financial year.
-If the published final draft budget does not incorporate any amendments made by the Assembly at the previous stage or is otherwise different to the previous draft consolidated budget, the Mayor must lay a written statement before the Assembly giving reasons.
+The Mayor will then prepare and publish a Final Draft of his proposed consolidated budget ("Final Draft Budget") for the next financial year.
+If the published Final Draft Budget does not incorporate any amendments made by the Assembly at the previous stage or is otherwise different to the previous Draft Budget, the Mayor must lay a written statement before the Assembly giving reasons.

-The final draft budget must be considered at a public meeting of the Assembly and approved with or without amendment on or before the last day of February.
+The Final Draft Budget must be considered at a public meeting of the Assembly and approved with or without amendment on or before the last day of February.
 Any amendment must at this stage be agreed by at least two thirds of the Assembly Members present and voting (i.e. ignoring abstentions and absentees).

-If no amendments are passed or the budget is not expressly approved by the Assembly, then the final draft budget is deemed by law to have been approved without amendment.
-The resulting budget will be the approved consolidated budget for the financial year 2023-24.
+If no amendments are passed or the budget is not expressly approved by the Assembly, then the Final Draft Budget is deemed by law to have been approved without amendment.
+The resulting budget will be the approved consolidated budget for the financial year 2024-25.